Hennadiy Zubov

-Hennadiy Zubov (born 12 September 1977), is a former footballer and Ukraine international.
+Hennadiy Zubov (born 12 September 1977) is a Ukrainian former professional footballer who played as a right midfielder.
+He made 29 appearances for the Ukraine national team scoring three goals.

 Career

 Zubov, a short midfielder (only 162 cm), is most-known for his playing days at Shakhtar Donetsk (1994–2004), as he was one of the few reliable midfielders that helped Shakhtar become one of the two football powerhouses in Ukraine.
-During his career, Zubov has amassed 29 international caps representing Ukraine, while scoring 3 goals.
+During his career, Zubov amassed 29 international caps representing Ukraine, while scoring 3 goals.

-Zubov played several games for Ukrainian First League side Stal Alchevsk in 2006 and for FC Komunalnyk Luhansk in the Ukrainian Second League 2007 season and was released in October 2007 and subsequently retired.
+Zubov played several games for Ukrainian First League side Stal Alchevsk in 2006 and for Komunalnyk Luhansk in the Ukrainian Second League 2007 season and was released in October 2007 and subsequently retired.
 His career achievements saw him inducted into the Viktor Leonenko Hall of Fame in March 2012.